Sir3lit/pterodactyl-api/source/includes/api-application/_servers.md

 }
 ```

-This endpoint does this and that.
+This endpoint retrieves information for the specified server.

 ### HTTP Request